Wildlander-mod/wildlander-mod.github.io/_includes/Wabbajack_Launcher.md

 ### Bitdefender

-{: .highlight}
-> It does not like Wabbajack's Downgrading routine and can cause corruption, preventing the game to launch.
+#### It does not like Wabbajack's Downgrading routine and can cause corruption, preventing the game to launch.

  1. Disable Bitdefender
  1. Delete game-files\Stock game
  1. Reinstall Wildlander from Wabbajack, choosing Overwrite installation and wait for install to complete.
  1. you should now be able to launch.

-{: .highlight}
-> It causes crashes to desktop while saving.
+#### It causes crashes to desktop while saving.

 Recommendations: Disable Bitdefender during Wabbajack install.
 Apply the following fixes after install to prevent crash on save
  1. Easy solution - Turn off Advance Threat Defense when playing Wildlander